 Total employment rose in 2025:Q1, mainly due to employment growth in construction, trade, and professional services sectors.
-Latest monthly LFS data suggest that employment continued growing in April 2025.
+Latest monthly LFS data suggest that employment continued growing in May 2025.

 The unemployment rate decreased in 2025:Q1 by 1.7 pp compared to 2024:Q1.
-The share of long-term unemployed declined by 1.3 pp. In April 2025, the unemployment rate (sa) decreased significantly compared to the previous month.
+The share of long-term unemployed declined by 1.3 pp. In May 2025, the unemployment rate (sa) decreased significantly compared to the previous month.

-Dependent employment flows in the private sector (Ministry of Labour, ERGANI Information System) were positive in 2024 and much lower compared to 2023.
-In April 2025, dependent employment net flows in the private sector were positive due to hiring in hotels and retail trade.
+Dependent employment flows in the private sector (Ministry of Labour, ERGANI Information System) were positive in 2025:5M and higher compared to the corresponding period of 2024.
+In May 2025, dependent employment net flows in the private sector were positive due to hiring in hotels, restaurants and retail trade.

-The number of registered unemployed (DYPA data) decreased in April 2025, due to a decline in the number of both long-term and short-term unemployed.
+The number of registered unemployed (DYPA data) decreased in May 2025 due to a decline in the number of both long-term and short-term unemployed.
 The number of those receiving unemployment benefits decreased compared to the previous month.

-The Employment Expectations Index (European Commission) decreased in May 2025 compared to April 2025, due to a deterioration of employment expectations in all sectors.
+The Employment Expectations Index (European Commission) decreased in June 2025 compared to May 2025, due to a deterioration of employment expectations in all sectors except for construction.